 The CSLA is committed to providing assistance to its members, and to other professions, levels of government and Canadian business and communities, to enhance their understanding of the contributing factors that have created planetary climate change, to promote opportunities to mitigate ongoing contributions that will accelerate deterioration in global climates, and to advance instruments and tools that will assist in preparatory and adaptive planning for environmental change. > More

-BCSLA Intern Saba Farmand and Co-Producer Paul Albi have created a video series on Landscape Architecture in Metro Vancouver.
+Saba Farmand, BCSLA Inactive Member and Co-Producer Paul Albi have created a video series on Landscape Architecture in Metro Vancouver.

 View entire episodes:

-At the 2013 AGM the BCSLA Membership voted to allocate a maximum of $10,000 from the Special Levy fund in support of the Landscape Architecture Project IV.
-The funds will be used at the discretion of the BCSLA Board of Directors for legal reviews of the Architects (Landscape) Act, Bylaws and Standards of the Profession to work towards labour mobility and foreign credentials recognition in provinces where the profession is regulated with a view to establish a template for labour mobility across Canada.
+At the 2019 AGM the BCSLA Membership passed a Special Resolution to allocate a maximum of $28,000 from the Special Levy fund for the period 2019 to 2021 in support of the Landscape Architecture Project V. The funds will be used at the discretion of the Board of Directors to conduct a review of Bill 49: Professional Governance Act 2018 and the issues related to: Architects (Landscape) Act, Bylaws and Standards of the Profession, labour mobility and governance.
+Funds may also be expended for contractors to provide legal and government relations advice as required.

 The BCSLA followed the Joint Review Process for the proposed Northern Gateway Pipeline.
 Although this letter missed the cut-off date for submissions, it was circulated to government officials and other stakeholders.

-This exhibition features thought provoking and intriguing drawings by BCSLA Members.
-This exhibition includes panels from the 2009 By Hand exhibition, which showcased hand-drawn works by BCSLA Members.
+This exhibition featured thought provoking and intriguing drawings by BCSLA Members.
+This exhibition included panels from the 2009 By Hand exhibition, which showcased hand-drawn works by BCSLA Members.
 Showcasing a range of scales, from small gardens to large civic sites to entire mountain regions, this exhibit exemplifies the breadth and aptitude of the profession and its ability to communicate ideas for exciting landscape architectural spaces.